 Is a 2000 Toyota Solara front or rear wheel drive?

-The 2000 Toyota Solara is equipped with a front-wheel drive (FWD) system.
-This means that the engine's power is delivered to the front wheels, which are responsible for both propelling the car forward and steering it.
-This drivetrain setup is common in many mid-size sedans and coupes, as it offers several advantages for everyday driving.
+The 2000 Toyota Solara is a front-wheel-drive vehicle.
+This means that the engine's power is transmitted to the front wheels, which are responsible for both steering and propelling the car forward.

 Are Toyotas front or rear wheel drive?